Floe-Project/Floe/readme.md

 #### Auxiliaries/tools
 - `src/standalone_wrapper`: wraps the audio plugin in a 'standalone' app (dev only)
 - `src/windows_installer`: installer for windows
-- `src/gen_docs_tool`: cli tool to generate things for the mkdocs site
+- `src/docs_preprocessor`: tool to preprocess markdown files for the docs
 - `src/packager`: tool to package up libraries/presets for distribution

 #### Other key components